-The Green Card contains a field which includes letters for several countries.
+The International Motor Insurance Card contains a field which includes letters for several countries.
 The field only displays the letters of States whose national Bureaux are members of the Green Card System.
-It shows the complete territorial scope of the Green Card.
+It shows the complete territorial scope of the International Motor Insurance Card.

-The insurer who emits the Green Card is free to exclude specific countries from cover.
+The insurer who emits the Insurance Card is free to exclude specific countries from cover.
 The insurer excludes the territory of a state from cover by crossing its letters out.
-Before going on a trip abroad, it is therefore important to check if the corresponding country code is displayed on the Green Card and not crossed out.
+Before going on a trip abroad, it is therefore important to check if the corresponding country code is displayed on the International Motor Insurance Card and not crossed out.

-The Green Card does not provide any cover for the territory of Kosovo.
+The International Motor Insurance Card does not provide any cover for the territory of Kosovo.
 When entering Kosovo, the local authorities demand the conclusion of a frontier insurance policy.
 The other way round, drivers of vehicles registered in Kosovo also have to conclude frontier insurance policies when entering the territories of Green Card countries or the European Economic Area.

-A precondition for considering a possible future Green Card cover for this territory consists in the accession of a forthcoming bureau of insurance of Kosovo to the Green Card System.
+A precondition for considering a possible future cover by the International Motor Insurance Card for this territory consists in the accession of a forthcoming bureau of insurance of Kosovo to the Green Card System.
 For this, this bureau would have to become a member of the Council of Bureaux (CoB).
 However, the constitution of the CoB only permits the membership of bureaux from countries which are UN members.
 The declaration of independence of Kosovo alone does not fulfil this condition.
 The UN cannot admit Kosovo among its members before the country has not been recognised by the majority of the international community.
-This is the reason why the territory of Kosovo still remains excluded from the territorial scope of the Green Card.
+This is the reason why the territory of Kosovo still remains excluded from the territorial scope of the International Motor Insurance Card.